Charles Jeffrey Hardy, Ph.D. M.S. Dean, CHHS

 He is a Fellow in the Research Consortium of the American Alliance of Health, Physical Education, Recreation and Dance and in the Association for the Advancement of Applied Sport Psychology.
 Dr. Hardy has served as the President, Publications/ Membership Director and Chair of the Continuing Education Committee of the Association for the Advancement of Applied Sport Psychology.
 He has served as a reviewer for the Research Quarterly for Exercise and Sport, the Journal of Physical Education, Recreation and Dance, and has been a member of the editorial board for the Journal of Applied Sport Psychology, The Sport Psychologist, and The Journal of Sport and Exercise Psychology.
 He has served as the editor of the Sport Psychologist's Digest of The Journal of Sport and Exercise Psychology and as the editor of the psychology section of Research Quarterly for Exercise and Sport.

 In 1989 he received the Edgar W. Hooks Jr. Young Professional Award from the North Carolina Alliance for Health, Physical Education, Recreation, and Dance and in 2009 he received the Distinguished Educator/Researcher of the year award from the Georgia Rural Health Association.
 In 2010 he was selected by Governor Perdue to serve as a member of the Advisory Council for Public Health in Georgia.
-Currently he serves on the Board of Directors for Cape Fear HealthNet, New Hanover County Community Health Center and Elderhaus, Inc. In the Spring of 1992, Dr. Hardy was a Visiting Principal Fellow at the University of Wollongong, Australia.
+Currently he serves on the Board of Directors for Cape Fear HealthNet, New Hanover County Community Health Center, Elderhaus, Inc., and the United Way of the Cape Fear Area.
+In the Spring of 1992, Dr. Hardy was a Visiting Principal Fellow at the University of Wollongong, Australia.
 Charlie enjoys spending time with his family, participating in sports/exercise, listening to music, reading, kayaking and boating, travel and the coastal lifestyle.

 Kathy Browder, Ph.D., M.S.